 DeLano Farms | 555 W E Ave., Kalamazoo | 269-381-1574

-Located in the western portion of the Kalamazoo Nature Center’s 1100 acres, DeLano Farms is home to a working education farm with gardens.
-From June through August, visit the farmyard animals from 10:00 AM – 4:00 PM, Monday – Saturday and on Sunday from 1:00 PM – 4:00 PM.
-Farm visits are included with a KNC admission.
+Located in the western portion of the Kalamazoo Nature Center’s 1100 acres, DeLano Farms is home to a working educational farm with learning gardens.
+In the summertime, make sure to visit the farmyard animals.

 Kellogg Bird Sanctuary | 12685 E C Ave., Augusta | 269-671-2510